Multirious/zsh-helix-mode/README.md

 ### Compatibility

 #### [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions?tab=readme-ov-file#widget-mapping)
-If you wanted to use zsh-autosuggestions with this plugin, you can add the following configurations below:
+If you wish to use zsh-autosuggestions with this plugin, you can add the following configurations below:
 ```zsh
 ZSH_AUTOSUGGEST_CLEAR_WIDGETS+=(
   zhm_history_prev